Hiru5han/TravelTrackerProject/README.md

 # Travel Tracker Project

 **Why are we doing this?**
-To consolidate all that we have learnt and put them into practise.
+To consolidate all that we have learnt and put them into practice.
 I have chosen to make a travel tracker as I feel that it is something that I would use when travelling.

 **How I expected the challenge to go:**